pvelayudhan/ccm_benchmate/CONTRIBUTING.md

 ### Branching guidelines

 When you are working on a new feature or bug fix, please create a new branch for your changes.
 This will help keep the main branch clean and will also avoid conflicts with other contributors.

 ## Code Style

 As you can tell this is mainly a Python project, so please follow the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide for Python code.
 To make everyone's life easier we are going to keep a very relaxed style guide.
 We are not going to enforce any specific line length, or any specific indentation style.
 We do however ask that you use spaces instead of tabs for indentation, and that you use 4 spaces for each level of indentation.

-Find a clear but short name for your task obviously `myawesomecode` is not an appropritae name for a folder or python code but neither is `scibertsummarizerforclinicalnotesbasedonpreviouscomments`.
+Find a clear but short name for your task obviously `myawesomecode` is not an appropriate name for a folder or python code but neither is `scibertsummarizerforclinicalnotesbasedonpreviouscomments`.
 Something like `summarizer` is a much better choice.
 While naming folders and files try and be as explicit as possible so if your code does not summarize but select sections of notes `section_selector` might be more suitable.

 Within each folder there should be at least one python module with the same name, this module will contain the main code that does the task.
 This does not mean that it will contain **all** the code related to the task.
-Have a clear separtion of different kinds of things each module does and try to contain each of these in their respective module.
+Have a clear separation of different kinds of things each module does and try to contain each of these in their respective module.
 You can make this as a CLI script that is callable with arguments (see below) or you can choose to include another file (this can be python or bash -let's keep things standard, if you use bash please set `-oe pipefail`).